What Are the Best Pre-Med Majors?

 The Most Popular Pre-Med Majors By Number of Applicants and Matriculants

-According to the data, the most popular pre-med major is biological sciences as 57% of MCAT test takers have a biology background.
-In second place would be other subjects that fall into different categories.
+According to the data, biological sciences is the most popular pre-med major, as 57% of MCAT test takers have a biology background.
+Other subjects that fall into different categories are in second place.

 Pre-Med Major Total Applicants Total Matriculants